 So, what is machine learning?

 That, in a nutshell is what machine learning is all about and why people are so excited about its potential.
-In a future article, I’ll work through a concrete example of a simple machine learning application, to help you understand some of the mechanics behind applying this technology to a real world problem.
+In a future article, I’ll explain a concrete example of a simple machine learning application, to help you understand some of the mechanics behind applying this technology to a real world problem.